Gain an International Perspective in One of the Most Global Cities in the United States

 Bernard H. Oxman, Richard Hausler Professor of Law is Chair of our Maritime Law LL.M.
 Program.
 A graduate of Columbia Law School and former attorney for the Navy and the State Department, Professor Oxman is the one of the world's leading experts on the Law of the Sea.
 He is the only American to serve as a Judge ad hoc on both the International Court of Justice (the "World Court") and on the Tribunal of the Law of the Sea.
 Oxman was honored with 2021 Manley O. Hudson Medal by The American Society of International Law and is ASIL’s highest honor.

 Stephen J. Schnably received his J.D. from Harvard Magna cum Laude and studied at Oxford on a Knox Fellowship.
 Before he joined the faculty, he worked for the Washington law firm of Wilmer, Cutler & Pickering, gaining extensive experience in the field of international arbitration.
 He writes in the fields of international human rights law, the OAS human rights system, comparative constitutional law, and the relationship of international law to constitutional law.
-He teaches international law, international human rights, and comparative constitutional law.
+He has taught international law, international human rights, and comparative constitutional law.

 Irwin P. Stotzky graduated from the University of Chicago Law School, and was a Visiting Scholar at Yale.
 As Fulbright Scholar to Argentina, he later served as an advisor to then Argentine President Alfonsin on human rights matters during the critical years of that country's transition from a military dictatorship to a democracy.
 He has also worked over three decades to improve human rights in Haiti and the status of Haitian immigrants in the U.S. He has served as an attorney advisor to Haitian Presidents Aristide and Preval.